Skip to content

 ignore(logger.flush())

-In this example, the configured runtime logger is flushed without reaching into the sink directly.
+In this example, the configured runtime logger is flushed without changing the legacy return shape.

 When Need A Post-write Flush Barrier